Voice - 25th anniversary - 1997 - 2022

 Lyndsey O’Connell

 I also lead on the development of two campaigns here at VOICE focused on consumption and production.
-As coordinator I build bridges between business, individuals, academics, communities and policy makers in a bid to justly transition to a real and robust circular economy.
+As coordinator, I build bridges between businesses, individuals, academics, communities, and policymakers in a bid to justly transition to a real and robust circular economy.

 'Return for Change' and 'Dublin's #CircleCity' Project Manager